 – Ask questions regarding nutrition, exercise, sexual activity, and address any concerns a woman may have.

-These visits build a rapport between the doctor and patient, making it easier to discuss intimate, but necessary, sexual and reproductive issues that may arise.
+These visits build a rapport between the doctor and patient, making it easier to discuss intimate but necessary sexual and reproductive issues that may arise.

-4. STD testing.
 If you have an STD, it is imperative that you find out as soon as possible so you can treat the condition and prevent spreading it to others.
 It is recommended that sexually active women are tested annually for chlamydia and gonorrhea until age 25.
 HIV tests are recommended annually for sexually active women between the ages of 19 and 65.